All babies cry, and some more than others. Crying is your baby's way of telling you they need comfort and care.

 - Hold your baby or put them in a sling so they're close to you.
 Move about gently, sway and dance, talk to them and sing.

 - Rock your baby backwards and forwards in the pram, or go out for a walk or a drive.
-Lots of babies like to sleep in cars.
+But limit how long your baby sleeps in a car seat to up to 30 minutes for newborns and up to 2 hours for babies.
 Even if they wake up again when you stop, at least you'll have had a break.

 - Find something for them to listen to or look at.
 This could be music on the radio, a CD, a rattle, or a mobile above the cot.